Magic Bullet (appliance): History

+The Magic Bullet was developed and marketed by Alchemy Worldwide LLC, co-founded by Lenny Sands, Brady Caverly, and Jeff Clifford, all of whom had extensive backgrounds in infomercial production.
+The company grew to over $200 million in annual sales, with the Magic Bullet accounting for $250 million in revenue during its first 17 months on the market.

-The design for the Magic Bullet and its attachments is registered with the United States Patent and Trademark Office to Lenny Sands, CEO and founding partner of Alchemy Worldwide.
+The design for the Magic Bullet was registered with the United States Patent and Trademark Office by Lenny Sands, who is listed as the inventor.

-Homeland Housewares has introduced add-ons and different versions of the Magic Bullet including the Bullet2Go (with various accessories), the Bullet Express, and a Fat Burning Boost supplement to be used in conjunction with the Magic Bullet.
 In 2015, Magic Bullet introduced an app that offers breakfast, lunch and dinner recipes to Magic Bullet users.

 In October 2017, the Bluetooth-enabled NutriBullet Balance was released.
 The blender works with a companion app which allows users to track calories from ingredients processed using the machine.

-Copyright infringement
+Patent infringement

 The Magic Bullet has been replicated and imitated on more than one occasion.
 Homeland Housewares, LLC, is a member of eBay’s Verified Rights Owner (VeRO) program and has created a Consumer Counterfeit Watch web page in order to help educate consumers regarding these issues.